neu-se/CS4530-Spring-2022/Assignments/project-plan.md

 ## Submission
 Your project plan should be submitted as a single PDF in GradeScope to the assignment "Project Plan."
 Each team submits a single document to GradeScope: when uploading the submission, GradeScope will ask you who your teammates are, and then will associate this submission with every member of your team.
+Be sure to tag your team mates.
 This assignment is due March 11 at 10pm.
 ## Grading
 The project plan will account for 10% of your project grade.
 The grading of the project plan is further broken down as follows: